seprokof/leetcode/README.md

 [3191](3191).
 Minimum Operations to Make Binary Array Elements Equal to One I
 [3208](3208).
 Alternating Groups II
 [3394](3394).
 Check if Grid can be Cut into Sections
+[3396](3396).
+Minimum Number of Operations to Make Elements in Array Distinct